Screened In Porch Extends Outdoor Enjoyment

-- Landscapers work from these plans to develop their own proposals for landscapes and hardscapes to complement the screen in porch addition.
+Landscapers work from these plans to develop their own proposals for landscapes and hardscapes to complement the screened in porch addition.

 The more details your individual porch design plan includes, the easier it is for a design-build professional to adapt it to these final stages and get your screened in porch project moving toward a successful completion.

 If you want to go beyond the basic, traditional porch, there are additional options, including a 3-season porch or a sunroom.
 A 3-season porch design includes windows and doors that completely seal out the elements and extend the structure’s use well into Fall and early in Spring.
 Additional considerations include potential for heating and cooling – and ceiling fans can play a critical role in both.
 The installation of windows and weather-proof doors increases the cost significantly but also adds to the overall resale value.
 There’s a real interior room feel but the rustic appeal is harder to achieve.